Your time spent here in Australia will be a whirlwind of new experiences, lessons, and time spent with friends.

 Invent a unique hashtag and attach it to all your photos and posts.
 This way, anything you send out in the world will be really easy to find later.
 It’s also a great way to get your friends involved.

 2. Send letters or postcards to yourself

-We all know how exciting it is to get an actual letter in the mail these days.
-Imagine coming home to a whole stash waiting for you!
+Imagine coming home to a whole stash of letters and postcards of your time abroad.
 Even better, ask a friend in Australia to send them to you one month after you’ve left so you get the pleasure of finding them in the mailbox.